 When you are confident that they are writing the letter using the correct formation, you can give these activities a go:

 Rainbow scratch card handwriting is a really engaging way to teach letter formation.
 If you want to make your own rainbow scratch cards simply use crayons to create rainbow colours on a piece of paper, then paint over with a 3:1 mixture of paint and dish soap and allow to dry!
 As children write on the black surface, it gets scratched away and reveals the rainbow colours underneath.

 Place your letter formation sheet inside a reusable wallet.
 Children absolutely love writing with a pen and being able to rub it out with a little board rubber.
 What's more, they can practice writing their letters over and over again!

 Fill a tray with uncooked rice.
 You can dye the rice if you like, or if you're lazy like me, just add a piece of brightly coloured paper or card underneath!
 As children form their letters in the rice, they will reveal the colour underneath.
 I made my sensory activity in a small plastic case so that it can be closed and used again at a later date.
 The great thing about using sensory materials like rice is that children can really 'feel' the letters.
 You could also use flour or damp sand for this activity.

-Make your own handwriting mats for children to drive a car around or save time and buy alphabet tracing mats or number tracing mats from our shop.
-Simply choose a card and trace over the letter with a small toy car or a dry wipe pen!
+Make your own handwriting mats for children to drive a car around or save time and buy alphabet tracing mats and number tracing mats from my shop.
+Simply choose a card and trace over the letter or number with a small toy car or a dry wipe pen!
 This activity is so much fun that children won't even realise that they're learning!
 Laminate the cards or place them in reusable wallets for longevity.

 Loose Parts Handwriting